mooxle/cooper-k8s-lab/docs/03-hardware/components/rack.md

 ---

 **Philosophy**: *"The rack design is theoretically sound thanks to proven engineering.
-Now let's see if the printer agrees with mklements' theory."*
+Now let's see if the printer agrees with mklements' theory - and how our power management improvements enhance the original design."*